hzget/hzget.github.io/math/proof_method.md

 Suppose V is a complex inner product space and $$T \in \mathcal{L}(V)$$.
-Then T is self-adjoint if and only if $$\langle Tv , v \rangle \in R$$ for every v 2 V.
+Then T is self-adjoint if and only if $$\langle Tv , v \rangle \in R$$ for every v from V.

 PROOF: